From Ground to Ask the Sky, 2002

-Most people are compelled to look up at the Sky through the opening in the top of the sculpture and most people stand or sit in there with an altered sense of being.
-They are grounded, almost anchored, to a particular spot while standing in this sculpture but their attention is directed upwards, set free to consider the greatest of naturally beautiful things, the sky above them.
-They are free to consider their existence, their physical presence, and they might ask themselves what is their relationship to the sky.
-They might even ask the sky things as if it were a physically living thing with a personality that is changing and as in need of consideration as the person in the sculpture.
+Most people are compelled to look up at the sky through the opening in the top of the sculpture, and most people stand or sit in there with an altered sense of being.
+They are grounded, almost anchored to a particular spot while standing in this sculpture, but their attention is directed upwards, set free to consider the greatest of naturally beautiful things, the sky above them.
+They are free to consider their existence and their physical presence, and they might ask themselves, What is their relationship to the sky?
+They might even ask the sky things as if it were a physically living thing with a personality that is changing and as much in need of consideration as the person in the sculpture.

-Ground to Ask The Sky is a place to slow down and contemplate our sense of our physical existence in relationship to the ground we walk on and the size of the Sky we walk under.
+From Ground to Ask The Sky is a place to slow down and contemplate our sense of our physical existence in relationship to the ground we walk on and the size of the sky we walk under.

 About Royden Mills

-In the early 90’s his wife, wished to move to Japan for a chance to experience something different.
-Mills saw this a possibility to learn more about “things” and was able to work in a studio on his own and create sculpture for a solo exhibition there in 1993.
+In the early 90s, his wife wished to move to Japan for a chance to experience something different.
+Mills saw this as a possibility to learn more about "things" and was able to work in a studio on his own and create sculpture for a solo exhibition there in 1993.
 When they returned home, Canada and life in the world seemed much different.
-Mills realized that he could never make sculpture the same way, and could never teach as he had before, either.
-Royden Mills served as President of The Edmonton Contemporary Artists Society; Board Member at the Art Gallery, Chair of Committees etc., and even a recent role as Curator.
-All these roles have helped him appreciate the relationships and the work that are involved in bringing art to an audience.
+Mills realized that he could never make sculpture the same way and could never teach as he had before either.
+Many of Mills’ previous positions, like President of the Edmonton Contemporary Artists Society and serving on the Board of Directors for the Edmonton Art Gallery, have helped him appreciate the relationships and work involved in bringing art to an audience.